-While the technology of how to trigger connection to digital content was not revealed, the book is a wonderful example of the book design.
-It’s what most of concepts that combine traditional and digital reading still have to improve.
+While the technology of how to trigger a connection to digital content was not revealed, the book is a wonderful example of the book design.
+It’s what most of the concepts that combine traditional and digital reading still have to improve.

-The book is a biography of Novais Teixeira, a well known 20th century Portuguese cinema critic (therefore an enhanced content is highly justified).
+The book is a biography of Novais Teixeira, a well known 20th-century Portuguese cinema critic (therefore an enhanced content is highly justified).

 Our challenge was to create a biographic book, crossing inspirations and technologies from the past and present.

 Red boxes in the layout correspond with the relevant interactive content to be consumed on a computer or tablet.